Nevin123232/Quizlet-Imitation-Applications/README.md

 These are the different types of Quizlet applications I created.

+Pokemon name Translator:
+- I also created a Pokemon name translator.
+The names of 50 pokemon are translated from (french to english) and (english to french).

+These are all of the applications found in this repository.

 No copyright intended.
 All brands belong to their respective owners.